About the Author

 At this point I was working for a company that needed scripts written, and they were brave enough to give the office staff a shot at doing it.
 (They once needed kitchen appliances scavenged from the local tip to use on a film shoot, and kindly gave us the chance to do that, too.)
 Thanks, Pace Productions!

 I am blessed with a husband, two grown-up sons, a cat, and a garden with potential.
-My time is currently divided between North Devon and Milton Keynes.
-When I’m not driving up and down the M5 I research and write the Ruso novels and spend the occasional joyous week grovelling in mud with an archaeological trowel.
+When I’m not researching and writing the Ruso novels I spend the occasional joyous week grovelling in mud with an archaeological trowel.

 To find out how I became hooked on the Romans, check out The History Times website.
 For some musings about creating historical novels, slip across to The Crafty Writer, a site full of useful tips for writers of all kinds.
 Here’s a link to a discussion with Harry Sidebottom, author of the bestselling ‘Warrior of Rome’ series.